cghubbard/gpu-fish/README.md

 C. Hubbard, C. Hegde, "GPUFish: A Parallel Computing Framework for Matrix Completion from a Few Observations", Iowa State University Technical Report, November 2016.

+a copy of the report can be found in this repository.

 ## Getting Started

 These instructions will get you GPUFish setup and running on your local machine for development and testing purposes.